Metafalica/background-size-emu/README.md

 Now I ready to share that lib with everyone.

 HOW TO SETUP:

 Simply add `<script type = "text/javascript" src = "background_size_emu.js"></script>` to your page and it will solve all problems for you!

 HOW IT WORKS:

 It periodically scans for DOM elements changes and if element with background-size found, it inserts into it DIV with IMG inside.
 It reacts to window resizes and fix image size.

-WHAT IT CAN AND WHAT IT CAN'T
+WHAT IT CAN AND WHAT IT CAN'T:

 It can work in two modes - "the right one" and "the bugged one".
 The difference is...
 "The right one" works for TD and DIV only (if background-size set for that elements)